M67 grenade

 The M67 grenade is a fragmentation hand grenade used by the United States military.
 The M67 is a further development of the M33 grenade, itself a replacement for the M26-series grenades used during the Korean and Vietnam Wars, and the older Mk 2 "pineapple" grenade used since World War I.

-Overview
+History

+The M67 was used in the Vietnam War for booby traps.

+Design

 The M67 grenade has a spheroidal steel body that contains 6.5 oz of composition B explosive.
 It uses the M213 pyrotechnic delay fuze.

-The M67 grenade weighs 14 oz in total and has a safety clip to prevent the safety pin on the grenade from being pulled accidentally.
-The safety pin prevents the safety lever, or "spoon" on the grenade from moving and releasing the spring-loaded striker which initiates the grenade's fuse assembly.
+The M67 grenade weighs 14 oz in total and has a safety clip to prevent the spoon on the grenade from being triggered in the event the safety pin is accidentally pulled.
+The safety pin prevents the safety lever, or "spoon" on the grenade from moving and releasing the spring-loaded striker which initiates the grenade's fuze assembly.

-The M67 is typically known as a "baseball" grenade, because it is shaped like a ball that can be easily thrown.
+The M67 is typically known as a "baseball" grenade because it is shaped like a ball that can be easily thrown.
 According to the FY2021 US Army Justification, the average cost of a single M67 grenade is around 45 US dollars.